pmockevicius/Calendar/README.md

     - nextMonthiconDrawable: set darawale for "navigate to next month" button.
 By default "->"

-- Event Integration: Display days associated with events:
+- Event Integration: Highlight the days associated with events:

-    To display events in the calendar call setEvents method  from customCalendarLayout and pass list of days containing events in below format:
+    To display events in the calendar call setEvents method  from customCalendarLayout component and pass a list of days containing events in below format:

  CustomCalendarDay(